 Abandonment is now defined in many states as a form of neglect.
 In general, a child is considered abandoned if a child does not know where their parent is or if the child has been left alone and has been injured.

 Family roles for grandparents

 Many older newcomers have a hard time adjusting to family roles in the USA.
-In many countries around the world, elders are treated with a lot of respect.
+In many countries around the world, older adults are treated with a lot of respect.
 Children listen to them.
 They are seen as sources of wisdom in their communities.

 Sometimes, older refugees and immigrants start to feel useless.
 But sharing your culture and keeping your family tied to your home country is a very important job for you.
 Also, try to remember that even though children may act differently in their new home, they still can love you.

 There are also some really good organizations around the country that support older refugees.
-You can find information for elders and how to find a senior center.
+You can find information for older adults and how to find a senior center.

 The information about child abuse and child neglect on this page comes from the US Government’s Children’s Bureau and other trusted sources.
 It is intended for guidance and is updated as often as possible.
 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.
 If you are looking for a free or low-cost lawyer or legal help, we can help you find free and low-cost legal services.

 Chúng tôi mong muốn cung cấp thông tin dễ hiểu được cập nhật thường xuyên.
 Thông tin này không phải là tư vấn pháp lý.